payu-india/CMS-Chatbot/docs/IOS Mobile SDK/ios-3ds-sdk/ios-3ds-20-sdk.md

  cardDetails.expiryMonth = "<expiryMonth>"// MM
  cardDetails.expiryYear = "<expiryYear>"// YYYY
  cardDetails.cvv = "<cvv>"
- Note: To make payment using saved card, please pass both network token and card token. cardDetails.networkToken = "<networkToken>" cardDetails.cardToken = "<cardToken>"
+Note: To make payment using another payment aggregator vault saved card. cardDetails.networkToken = "<networkToken>" paymentParam.additionalParam = ["last4Digits" : "6702", "tavv": "/wAAAAAARebB4YIAmbHTgmoAAAA=","trid" : "40020003934", "tokenRefNo": "2b7f916e790ff9d551cf145fbc9bee0b"]
+paymentParam.cardTokenTpe = "1" //if passing networkToken otherwise value = 0 if you will pass cardToken

+Note: To make payment using PayU vault saved card. cardDetails.cardToken = "<cardToken>"

 paymentParam.cardinfo = cardDetails // PayU3DS2CardInfo with card details

 ```

 3. Implement `PayU3DS2Delegate`.
 It contains the following methods:
-   - func `onPaymentSuccess`(successResponse: Any): It will contain success response.
+   * func `onPaymentSuccess`(successResponse: Any): It will contain success response.
 This will be a JSON Object, parse response as per your need.
-   - func `onPaymentFailure`(failureResponse: Any): It will contain failure response.
+   * func `onPaymentFailure`(failureResponse: Any): It will contain failure response.
 This will be a JSON Object, parse response as per your need.
-   - func `onPaymentCancel`(isTxnInitiated: Bool): It will tell if payment was cancelled.
+   * func `onPaymentCancel`(isTxnInitiated: Bool): It will tell if payment was cancelled.
-   - func `onError`(errorCode: Int, errorMessage: String): It will contain failure reason code and reason.
+   * func `onError`(errorCode: Int, errorMessage: String): It will contain failure reason code and reason.
-   - func `generateHash`(for param: [String: String], onCompletion: @escaping PayU3DS2HashGenerationCompletion): Merchant will get map with type of hash and hash string as value of map.
+   * func `generateHash`(for param: [String: String], onCompletion: @escaping PayU3DS2HashGenerationCompletion): Merchant will get map with type of hash and hash string as value of map.
      They have to sign that string using salt to create hash value and pass that in completion
      param: this contains 3 keys:
-   - **hashName**: command name
+   * **hashName**: command name
-   - **hashString**: hash string with out salt
+   * **hashString**: hash string with out salt
-   - **postSalt**: needs to add after salt
+   * **postSalt**: needs to add after salt

 You need to create hash on your server using hashString + salt + postSalt and SHA512 algorithm.

 4. Implement `PayU3DS2HashGenerationCompletion`.
 This contains `hashDict` parameter
    hashDict: pass a dictionary which contains hashName as key and hash as value

 ## Step 7: Error Codes